 There's one more Sequence of Play I want to talk about, and that is what I would call a Procedural Sequence of Play.
 In these sorts of games, a Game Turn consists of several Phases which are performed by each player either simultaneously or in tandem.
 That is, everybody does phase one, then everybody does phase two, then phase three, etc. Some of these games can be quite involved; Revolution: The Dutch Revolt, by Francis Tresham, has twenty distinct phases in each of its Game Turns.
 These phases are often very short and incremental and, well, procedural.
 It can lend a certain opaqueness to the game, as it can be difficult for players to see how all the pieces fit together.
 You see this style showing up more often in multi-seat pol-mil games, as it's an easy way to handle multiple players and complex mechanics.
 It's certainly easier than giving each player a full player turn, as it might be an hour or more before it comes back to you, which to my mind is not ideal.

 So, those are some different approaches to Sequences of Play.
-I think the questions that all of these take into consideration are: How long is it going to be before the other guy gets to make a decision?
+I think the questions that all of these take into consideration are: How long is it going to be before the other player gets to make a decision?
 How long is the game itself going to be?
 How appropriate are these mechanisms to the scale and point of view of the game?
 How does the Sequence of Play dictate the victory conditions and the ability of the players to act and to respond?
 These are the questions I ask when I design a game, and the questions we ask when we're looking at another designer's game.